 You’ll need to take the specific type of tool you’re working with to determine which conversion is best.

 One example of where a traditional CC to HP conversion doesn’t work is with snow blowers.
 The conversion differs because a snow blower’s engine requires more engine displacement to generate one horsepower.

 If you were to compare the HP conversion of a motorcycle to a snow blower, a snow blower needs more CCs.

 On average, it can take up to 35cc to generate one horsepower in a snow blower.
 The CC to HP conversion formula then changes to 243cc engine/35 = 6.9 horsepower.

 It’s crucial you determine the real strength behind your engine to decide which conversion method is best.

 CC to Horsepower: Why the Conversions Matter

-When you’re able to convert CC to HP as well as HP to CC, it can be easier to choose tools.
+When you’re able to convert CC to HP as well as HP to CC, it can be easier to choose tools and use a generator.
 You’ll also get a general idea of the power available from a particular engine.

 Even though they measure two separate components, they are directly related to how strong your engine will be.